Ontario Highway 416: Twinning and completion

 This was followed two months later by the section between Highway 43 and Oxford Station Road, which opened on August 24.

 On the fifty-fourth anniversary of D-Day, June 6, 1998, then Transportation Minister Tony Clement unveiled two signs in Ottawa and formally declared the entire length of Highway 416 as the Veterans Memorial Highway, despite earlier reluctance from previous minister Al Palladini.

 Six additional signs were also installed along the length of the route.

 At the time, the Veterans Memorial Parkway in London already existed.
 Since then, two additional veterans highways have been named: on October 20, 2002, the Veterans Highway was designated in Halton Region along Regional Road 25;

 on September 23, 2010, the Niagara Veterans Memorial Highway was designated in Niagara Falls along Regional Road 420.

 A ceremony was held in Johnstown on September 23, 1999 to open the final section of Highway 416 that would complete the link from Highway 401 to Highway 417.
 Premier Mike Harris, Transportation Minister David Turnbull and World War I Veteran James W. Fraser officially opened the highway.

+With the widening of Highway 417 from four/six lanes to eight lanes between Highway 416 and Palladium Drive, the ramp for incoming traffic from Highway 416 was extended as far as the Moodie Drive overpass, where it merges to the left side of the Highway 417 westbound carriageway.
+As a result, Highway 416 northbound motorists no longer have direct access to the Moodie Drive interchange, and now must take the exit to Holly Acres Road and then drive west on Richmond Road to reach Moodie Drive.

 On December 14, 2009, there was a 60–70 vehicle pileup due to fog and icy conditions, forcing the closure of the highway in both directions.

+Future

+The Ontario government is fighting gridlock in south Ottawa by investing $5 million in a new interchange at Highway 416 and Barnsdale Road.
+The interchange will save commuters time in the rapidly growing community of Barrhaven and connect more people to housing and jobs across the region.